algorand/pyteal/docs/sourcemap.rst

 Source Mapping HowTo
 ====================

-Below, we illustrate how to enable source mapping and print out an *annotated* teal version of the program which includes the original PyTeal in the comments.
+Below, we illustrate how to enable source mapping and print out an *annotated* TEAL version of the program which includes the original PyTeal in the comments.

 Executive Summary
 -----------------